BRANCHlab/metasnf/README.md

-An `solutions_matrix` can be convereted to an `extended_solutions_matrix` which contains overall regression p-values for any measures stored in an `outcome_list`.
-The `extended_solutions_matrix` is useful in pipelines where separation across one or several variables stored in the `outcome_list` serve as the primary metric for automating the selection of a top clustering solution.
+An `solutions_matrix` can be convereted to an `extended_solutions_matrix` which contains overall regression p-values for any measures stored in an `target_list`.
+The `extended_solutions_matrix` is useful in pipelines where separation across one or several variables stored in the `target_list` serve as the primary metric for automating the selection of a top clustering solution.

 Alternatively, a top clustering solution can be selected from a regular